thnewlands/unity-surfaceshader-flipbook/README.md

 ![](http://i.imgur.com/ezGY1yf.gif)

-This is a surface shader solution for flipbook animation in Unity.
+This is a surface shader solution for flipbook animation with spritesheets in Unity.
 I've been using this so that I can add shadows to flipbook animations without going through Unity's sprite system.

 Setup is relatively simple:
 1. Create a spritesheet with even spacing between sprites.
 For my spritesheets I've been using: https://www.johnwordsworth.com/projects/photoshop-sprite-sheet-generator-script/ and generating source sprite images in 3d Studio MAX.
 This makes it especially easy to get normal information for renderings.